 When it comes to the physical level, the Pingala is the counterpart in our Parasympathetic Nervous system while the Ida is the counterpart in the Sympathetic Nervous system.
 The Sushumna in the Central Nervous system of the body.

 The moon here symbolizes the minds which have its changeable feelings while the sun represents the intellect of the mind.
 Just like our emotions as well as thoughts which keep on changing constantly, the moon is also changing its form constantly.
-The intellect in the mind, however, is a stable as well as constant principle like the sun.
+The intellect in the mind, however, is stable as well as constant principle like the sun.
 Only when the harmony as well as balance prevail between the sun and the moon system, we are actually healthy as well as capable of developing both mentally as well as spiritually.

 We are able to harmonize and activate the Nadis through our breath.
-When we breathe through the left nostril of our nose in Pranayama, we activate our Ida Nadi.
+When we breathe through the left nostril of our nose in Pranayama Yoga, we activate our Ida Nadi.
 The Ida Nadi cools as well as quietens along with refreshes the body as well as the mind like the moon’s silvery light.
-The Pingala Nadi, however, that is influenced by breathing through our nose’s right nostril has warming as well as activating influence, just in the similar way as sunshine warms our earth along with stimulating the growth of vegetation.
+The Pingala Nadi, however, that is influenced by breathing through our nose’s right nostril has warmed as well as activating influence, just in the similar way as sunshine warms our earth along with stimulating the growth of vegetation.

 Ida and Pingala begin in our brain at approximately the Pituitary gland level.
 Ida has an effect on the brain’s right side while the Pingala influences the left side of the brain.
 In order to maintain the balance, both Nadis run in just like a snake-like path from one side of our body to the other.
 At the points where these Nadis cross, they meet with the central Nadi, which is Sushumna.
 At those places where the radiance, as well as the power of the sun and the moon, meet, together with the Sushumna’s strengthening effect, the powerful energy centers in the body which are called Chakras are formed.